Moamal-2000/nextjs-template/README.md

 ![nextjs](https://github.com/user-attachments/assets/b5b02513-0f24-4d18-8863-7243a7ebbeef)

-# Next.js v15 Starter Template
+# Next.js v16 Starter Template

-This is a modern starter template designed for developers to kickstart their Next.js v15 projects.
+This is a modern starter template designed for developers to kickstart their Next.js v16 projects.
 It comes pre-configured with essential tools and best practices to accelerate development and reduce boilerplate setup.

 ---

 ## Features

-- **Next.js v15**: The latest version of Next.js with optimized performance and features.
+- **Next.js v16**: The latest version of Next.js with optimized performance and features.
 - **Organized Folder Structure**: Clean and extensible architecture for better maintainability.
 - **State Management**: Integrated with Redux Toolkit for advanced state management.
-- **Context API**: Simplified state sharing without prop drilling.
-- **Custom Hooks**: Prebuilt hooks to enhance reusability and efficiency.
-- **Environment Variables**: Centralized and secure configuration using `.env` files.
-  **⚠️ Note:** Make sure to uncomment the `.env` file from the `.gitignore` file to ignore pushing it in the repo.

 ---